Attorney for Cruise Ship Workers Stuck at Sea Due to Coronavirus

 If you are suffering from COVID-19 while you are stranded on a cruise ship, you could also need medical care as soon as possible.
 If you do not receive the care you need, the disease could turn deadly.
 Those who have lost family members and loved ones to COVID-19 while they were stranded on a cruise ship could be entitled to additional compensation for their loss.
 These damages could include burial and funeral costs, lost ongoing wages, lost companionship, and other damages.

-Talk to an attorney about what your claim might be worth.
+Talk to a Miami cruise ship injury attorney about what your claim might be worth.

 Call Our Lawyers for Cruise Ship Crew Stuck on Cruise Ships During the Coronavirus Outbreak

 If you or a loved one is still on a cruise ship during the coronavirus outbreak, you might be entitled to compensation.
 The cruise companies who still have manned ships at sea should be doing everything in their power to keep their employees safe on board and return them to their homes as soon as possible.
 Every minute they wait could mean additional physical and psychological harm to these workers.
 This could entitle you to a lawsuit, and if a loved one died because of these conditions, you could be entitled to substantial compensation.
 For a free legal consultation on your potential case, contact Rivkind Margulies & Rivkind’s attorneys for cruise ship workers stuck at sea due to coronavirus.
 Call us today at (305) 204-5369.